Tutorial: Wedding Gift Pillow - Pulsing Love

-- After trimming my fabric pieces, I used fabric pencil to draw out the pulse line and the korean lettering
+- After trimming my fabric pieces, I used a fabric pencil to draw out the pulse line and the Korean lettering

 - I attached the heart to the white fabric using my sewing machine by stitching the pulse line and the outline of the heart

 - From there I stitched the names onto the heart